Cape Conran Coastal Park Roofed Accommodation

 What is currently happening at Cape Conran Coastal Park?

-Parks Victoria has received advice from First Peoples – State Relations (FP-SR) that the works at Cape Conran may have impacted on a registered Aboriginal place and that additional artefacts have been re-discovered during the construction.
-We have ceased works immediately to ensure that there is no further potential for harm to Aboriginal cultural values at this site.
+Parks Victoria received advice from First Peoples – State Relations (FP-SR) that the works at Cape Conran may have impacted on a registered Aboriginal place and that additional artefacts have been re-discovered during the construction.
+We ceased works immediately to ensure that there is no further potential for harm to Aboriginal cultural values at this site.
 We have received advice from FP-SR about options available to recommence work at Cape Conran in compliance with our obligations under the Aboriginal Heritage Act 2006.
-We will work with FP-SR and Traditional Owner representative groups to understand the options available and to ensure we comply with the Act, and protect Aboriginal cultural values.
+We are working with FP-SR and Traditional Owner representative groups to understand the options available and to ensure we comply with the Act and protect Aboriginal cultural values.

 Where will the accommodation be built?

-The new accommodation with be built at the same location as the accommodation that was lost during the bushfires at Banksia Bluff.
+The new accommodation with be built in the vicinity of the accommodation that was lost during the bushfires at Banksia Bluff.

 How were visitors and the local community consulted during the project?